Henry Oryem Okello: Career

 He did not contest his parliamentary seat during the 2006 elections.
 However, he remained a member of parliament, in an ex-official capacity, as a cabinet minister.
 Between 2006 and 2008, he served as a member of the government delegation to the Juba peace talks between the Ugandan Government and representatives of the Lord's Resistance Army.
 On many occasions, he was the Deputy Leader of the Uganda Government Delegation, led by Ambassador Ruhakana Rugunda, the Ugandan Minister of Internal Affairs at that time.

+In August 2003, Oryem attended the Ugandan North American Association (UNAA) convention in Boston, Massachusetts as part of a Ugandan government delegation.

 In the 2011 National Elections, Okello Oryem defeated the then MP for "Chua County", Okello Okello, of the Uganda People's Congress political party, to regain his parliamentary seat.
 He is the current incumbent MP.

 On 24 January 2024, He held a bilateral meeting with the Ambassador of Russia to Uganda, H.E.
 Vladlen Semivolos.